 Just as iconography shows various sizes of lute, harp, citole, etc., we also see a variety of sizes of gittern.
 The actual sizes and therefore pitches of the instruments are virtually impossible to ascertain, since the relative size depends on how large we think the player is, and in any case, while much valuable information can be gleaned from art, medieval artists were not aiming for the minutely measured accuracy of a graphic designer.

 Still, conclusions can be drawn, and we do have two surviving instruments: one a gittern, the other a kobza (cobza, koboz), the eastern European fretless relative of the gittern, and they appear to correspond to two of the sizes in art.
 The kobza is the earlier.
 It fell into a latrine in Elbląg/Elbing, Poland (it’s been part of both Poland and Germany, and so has two names), presumably by accident, since the instrument was dropped intact, with even its strings recovered.
 It is dated 1350-1450 and has a vibrating string length of 30-33cm, depending on bridge placement.
 The bridge became detached on impact and was found beside the instrument.
+(There are two articles on this site about the Elbląg koboz, here and here.)
 The only surviving western European gittern was made by Hans Oth of Germany, who operated in Nuremburg from 1432 to 1463, with a vibrating string length of 44cm.

 Large gitterns are rare in surviving images, and indeed Johannes Tinctoris, De inventione et usu musicae, 1481-1483, compared the gittern with the lute, stating that the gittern “is much smaller”.
 Nevertheless, everything is relative and there are often exceptions to a rule.
 As we see below, The Ethics Of Aristotle, 1376, shows a gitternist accompanying a singer on a large instrument with a long neck.
 My own scepticism about the veracity of this image was answered by luthier George Stevens, who referred me to the striking large gittern in the quire vault of Gloucester Cathedral, dated to 1337-50, nearly contemporaneous with the French Ethics Of Aristotle image.
 George contacted Gloucester Cathedral Archivist, Mrs. Rebecca Phillips, who confirmed that the quire vault has been subject to repairs over time, but that the carvings are original.